erikvalkering/pigro/README.md

 Basically, the only change we made in order to support caching, was to change the `bool` flag to an `std::optional`, which holds both the cached value and the flag.

 # Dependencies
 In the previous two examples, the main use case for both was to ensure that the wrapped function is called at most once.
-However, in some cases the wrapped function actually depends on some external state and should also be called when that state changes.
-Consider for example a graphical editor, with a rendering loop, in which we need to render the mouse cursor.
+However, in some cases an event might require that the wrapped function to be called again.
+Consider for example a graphical editor, with a rendering loop, in which we need to render a mouse cursor:

 ```c++
 auto render_mouse_cursor(const point_2d pos, const image &icon) -> ui_object;